 How to manage a tick bite

-- Clean the skin afterwards with an antiseptic preparation.
+- Clean the skin afterwards with soap and water or an antiseptic preparation.

 - The tick may be disposed of in normal household rubbish.

-- Do NOT use petroleum jelly, alcohol, nail varnish remover, or burn the tick off.
+- Do NOT use petroleum jelly, alcohol, or nail varnish remover, or burn the tick off.

 - For those regularly exposed to ticks, removal devices are available from veterinary surgeries or pet shops.

 - Antibiotic prophylaxis is NOT recommended routinely in the UK following a tick bite.
 (Seek advice in immunocompromised or high-risk individuals.)